It's Not About You

 As you can likely tell, I assumed all these criticisms were about me.
 Therein lies the issue.

 It's easy for me to think that way since it's a human reflex.
 Our minds do tons of mental gymnastics to protect our egos from potential threats.
 But unless you're about die, knee-jerk reactions are rarely worth listening to.
-Especially in a field where being a calm and thorough is vital.
+Especially in a field where being a calm and thorough thinking is vital.

 Remember We're On the Same Team